goldencompassworkshop/goldencompassworkshop.github.io/_pages/publications.md

 ---
 ## Articles under review

 Glasgow, T., Geller, S.E., **Le, H.T.K.**, Hankey, S. _Travel Mood Scale: Development and validation of a survey to measure mood during transportation_.
-Under review at Transportation Research Part F: Traffic Psychology and Behaviour.
+Transportation Research Part F: Traffic Psychology and Behaviour (Revise & Resubmit).

 **Le, H.T.K.**, Buehler, R., Hankey, S. _Impacts of the Built Environment on Active Travel: Evidence from 20 US Metropolitan Areas_.
-Under review at Environmental Health Perspectives.
+Environmental Health Perspectives (Revise & Resubmit).

+## Manuscripts in preparation
+_Affinity for Daily Travel: Exploring Travel Satisfaction Associated with Modes and Multitasking_ (with Steve Hankey, Yingling Fan, and Ralph Buehler).
+_Impact of Bicycle Facilities on Bicycle Traffic: A Multi-city Longitudinal Study_ (with Steve Hankey and Ralph Buehler).

 ## Working papers
+_Exporing the Effect of Satisfaction and Travel Liking Attitude on Mode Choice_ (with Steve Hankey & Ralph Buehler).
 _Women cycling attitude and behaviors_ (with Alison West and Fionnuala Quinn).
 _Revisiting the Relationship between Safety Perceptions and Actual Bicycling and Walking Frequency_.

-_Affinity for Daily Travel: Exploring Travel Satisfaction Associated with Modes and Multitasking_ (with Steve Hankey, Trevin Glasgow, Yingling Fan, and Ralph Buehler).

 ## Conference presentations